-There is a Practice Profile for each of the DCI Practices.
-See the Blueprint for a copy of each Practice Profile.
 The Practice Profile from the district's chosen DCI Practice should be used to guide educators through the coaching process.

-One resource that can help districts plan for the use of coaching is the School-Based Implementation Coaching Professional Learning Module.
-The SBIC Professional Learning Module is designed for potential coaches and teaches essential coaching skills.
+Additionally, the SBIC Professional Learning Module is designed for potential coaches and teaches essential coaching skills.
 As with all components of the DCI Framework, putting the SBIC practice into place requires deliberate reflection, planning, and follow-through.